jjiang193/map-coordinates-app/README.md

      - The corresponding entry in the table will also be highlighted.
 3. In either mode, you can hover over a marker to see its label.
 4. You can remove a marker by clicking the "X" button next to its entry in the table.

+## Deployment to Vercel

+This application is optimized for deployment on Vercel.
+Follow these steps to deploy:

+1. Push your code to a GitHub repository
+2. Go to [Vercel](https://vercel.com) and sign up or log in
+3. Click "New Project" and import your GitHub repository
+4. Keep the default settings and click "Deploy"

+The application uses Vercel's `/tmp` directory for storage in production, which means:
+- Coordinates are stored temporarily and may be cleared periodically
+- For a production environment, consider implementing a more persistent storage solution like a database

+### Environment Variables

+No additional environment variables are required for basic functionality.

+### Custom Domains

+After deployment, you can configure a custom domain in the Vercel dashboard under the "Domains" section of your project.

 ## Technical Implementation